RohanIRathi/Video-Frame-Interpolation/README.md

 # Video Frame Interpolation via Adaptive Sepearable Convolution

-This is our implementation of the work of Niklaus et al.'s Adaptive Separable Convolution method for video frame interpolation <a href="references">[1]</a>. we explore the efficacy of this technique by applying the same network structure to a smaller dataset and experimenting with various loss functions.
+This is our implementation of the work of Niklaus et al.'s Adaptive Separable Convolution method for video frame interpolation \[[1](#references)\]. we explore the efficacy of this technique by applying the same network structure to a smaller dataset and experimenting with various loss functions.

 ## Installation